rosalinatorres888/crypto-ml-pipeline/README.md

 ## 🎯 Project Overview

 This project demonstrates a production-ready machine learning pipeline for cryptocurrency trading, combining **real-time data streaming**, **ensemble learning algorithms**, and **interactive visualization**.
-Built with scalability and performance in mind, it showcases modern data engineering and ML practices.
+Building with scalability and performance in mind, it showcases modern data engineering and ML practices.

-### 🌟 What Makes This Special

-- **Real-Time Predictions**: Sub-second latency from data ingestion to trading signal
-- **Explainable AI**: SHAP integration for transparent decision-making
-- **Production Architecture**: Dockerized, scalable, and cloud-ready
-- **Live Dashboard**: Beautiful, responsive UI for monitoring and control

 ## 💼 Skills Demonstrated